stardesign77/oxford-debate/readme.txt

 3. Go to WP admin > Plugins > Add New
 4. Type Oxford Debate in search box and hit enter and install plugin from there
-5. Activate the plugin through the 'Plugins' menu of WordPress
+5. Activate the plugin through the 'Plugins' menu of WordPress *.
+Bootstrap framework is needed in your theme

 == Frequently Asked Questions ==